 Recovery from drug addiction and chemical dependency can be a long and difficult road for anyone suffering from addiction.
 The first step is probably the most important, realizing and admitting that you have a problem and need help.
 The second step would probably be detoxification followed by a rehabilitation program.
 There are several different options for addiction treatment.
 There are multiple rehabilitation centers across the country, most of which focus on the traditional 12-step program.
-Our evidence-based and solution-focused rehab program at Evoke Florida has successfully helped countless men, women, and families overcome substance abuse.
+Our evidence-based and solution-focused rehab program at Evoke Wellness at Miramar has successfully helped countless men, women, and families overcome substance abuse.

 What does it Take to Recover from Addiction?